 In addition to RP-3500, we are developing a portfolio of product candidates based on targets identified using our SNIPRx platform to treat cancers with a high unmet medical need.
-We have a preclinical program that is focused on a novel target we discovered to be SL with amplification of cyclin E1, or CCNE1, in tumors such as gynecological and upper gastrointestinal malignancies.
-We anticipate advancing a clinical candidate for this potential first-in-class program into IND-enabling studies in the fourth quarter of 2020.
-We are also developing an inhibitor of polymerase theta, or Polq, which is SL with multiple gene deficiencies found in tumors, including BRCA1 or BRCA2.
-We anticipate advancing a clinical candidate and initiating IND-enabling studies for this program in the second half of 2021.
+Our second designated program, RP-6306, is focused on a novel target we discovered to be SL with amplification of cyclin E1, or CCNE1, in tumors such as gynecological and upper gastrointestinal malignancies.
+We anticipate initiating a Phase 1 clinical trial for RP-6306 in the second quarter of 2021.

+We are also developing an inhibitor of polymerase theta, or $Pol\theta$, which is SL with multiple gene deficiencies found in tumors, including BRCA1 or BRCA2.
+We anticipate advancing a clinical candidate and initiating IND-enabling studies for this program in the first half of 2022.